 In the conscious person who has inhaled a foreign body, there may be extreme anxiety, agitation, gasping sounds, coughing or loss of voice.
-This may progress to the universal choking sign, namely clutching the neck with the thumb and fingers (as shown in Figure 3).
+This may progress to the universal choking sign, namely clutching the neck with the thumb and fingers.

 Airway obstruction will cause the diaphragm muscle to work harder to achieve adequate ventilations.
 The abdomen will continue to move out but there will be loss of the natural rise of the chest (paradoxical movement), and in-drawing of the spaces between the ribs and above the collar bones during inspiration.

 Complete obstruction can be recognised where: